quic-qrb-ros/quic-qrb-ros.github.io/source/getting_started/first_example.rst

 Download Code
 ^^^^^^^^^^^^^

-You need to create a path to store the code on the Host PC.
+1. Create a path to store the code on the Host PC.

-Then, you need to use these cmd to clone the code repository in this path.
+2. Run the following commands to clone the code repository in this path.

 .. code-block:: bash